AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 1. ⚠️ **Dimension Mismatch Handling:** `@query_dimension INT = 768` default, but vectors are VECTOR(1998)
    - Filter: `AND ae.Dimension = @query_dimension`
    - If caller doesn't override, will miss all VECTOR(1998) embeddings
-   - Should auto-detect from model or embedding table
+   - MUST auto-detect from model or embedding table

 2. ⚠️ **Duplicate VECTOR_DISTANCE:** Vector-only path computes distance twice
    - Once in SELECT: `1.0 - VECTOR_DISTANCE(...)`
    - Once in WHERE: `(1.0 - VECTOR_DISTANCE(...)) >= @SimilarityThreshold` (wait, no WHERE threshold in vector-only)
-   - Actually computed in SELECT and ORDER BY - could use CTE or derived table
+   - Actually computed in SELECT and ORDER BY - MUST use CTE or derived table

 3. ⚠️ **Spatial Candidate Multiplier:** `@spatial_candidates = CASE WHEN @top_k IS NULL OR @top_k <= 0 THEN 10 ELSE @top_k * 10 END;`
    - Hardcoded 10x multiplier
-   - Should be configurable parameter
+   - MUST be configurable parameter
-   - May be too aggressive or too conservative depending on data distribution
+   - will be too aggressive or too conservative depending on data distribution

 **MEDIUM:**
 4. ⚠️ **Multi-Tenancy Pattern:** Uses OR with EXISTS subquery
    - `(a.TenantId = @TenantId OR EXISTS (SELECT 1 FROM dbo.TenantAtoms ta ...))`
    - Performance: OR prevents index usage
-   - Should use UNION for better query plans
+   - MUST use UNION for better query plans

 5. ⚠️ **@category Parameter:** Filters on `a.Subtype = @category`
    - Name mismatch: "category" vs "Subtype"
-   - Should be @Subtype or rename column
+   - MUST be @Subtype or rename column

-6. ⚠️ **No Timeout Handling:** Long-running searches could block
+6. ⚠️ **No Timeout Handling:** Long-running searches MUST block
-   - Should add query timeout hints
+   - MUST add query timeout hints
    - Or implement async search with job queue

 7. ⚠️ **InputHash Logic:** Only hashes if @query_text provided
    - Vector queries have NULL InputHash
-   - Could hash vector bytes for cache key
+   - MUST hash vector bytes for cache key

 **LOW:**
 8. ⚠️ **JSON Error Handling:** `CAST(JSON_OBJECT(...)
 AS NVARCHAR(MAX))` without TRY_CAST
    - SQL Server 2022+ syntax
-   - Should validate or use TRY_CAST
+   - MUST validate or use TRY_CAST

 9. ⚠️ **Variable Naming:** Inconsistent snake_case vs camelCase
    - Parameters use snake_case (@query_text)